iddixx/nvim-config/README.md

 - there is two package managers: packer & vim-plug
 - theme in colors folder is https://github.com/Enonya/yuyuko.vim
 - other things you can explore by yourself
-- it if doesn't work on your machine, i don't care, fix it yourself. that is my personal config
+- it if doesn't work on your machine, i don't care, fix it yourself. this is my personal config